charmplusplus/charm/doc/tcharm/manual.rst

    be added to the start of every user-callable method.
 In addition to tracing, these disable isomalloc allocation.

-   The charm-api.h macros CDECL, FDECL and FTN_NAME should be used to provide both C and FORTRAN versions of each API call.
+   The charm-api.h macros CLINKAGE, FLINKAGE and FTN_NAME should be used to provide both C and FORTRAN versions of each API call.
 You should use the "MPI capitalization standard", where the library name is all caps, followed by a capitalized first word, with all subsequent words